julielinx/julielinx.github.io/_posts/2020-09-10-39_regression_lasso.md

 ## Behavior

-The outcome of keeping the coefficients as small as possible helps reduce the complexity of the model (i.e., makes it more generalized and reduces overfitting).
+The outcome of keeping the coefficients as small as possible helps reduce the complexity of the model (i.e. makes it more generalized and reduces overfitting).
 The complexity of the model is controlled through the parameter `alpha`.
 Larger `alpha` values force the coefficients closer to 0 (reducing complexity), smaller values are less restricting (allowing for more complexity).

 [Introduction to Machine Learning with Python](https://www.amazon.com/Introduction-Machine-Learning-Python-Scientists/dp/1449369413) puts it succinctly on page 55: